5. Processing unidimensional data#

 Note

-(*) It is worth stressing that \(g>0\) does not imply that the sample mean is greater than the median.
-As an alternative measure of skewness, sometimes the practitioners use:
+(*) It is worth stressing that \(g>0\) does not necessarily imply that the sample mean is greater than the median.
+As an alternative measure of skewness, the practitioners sometimes use:

 Yule’s coefficient is an example of a robust skewness measure: